yulz008/CSharpCalculator/README.md

 # CSharpCalculator

-A simple c# console calculator with CI
+A simple c# console calculator to demonstrate CI

 ## Building and testing the project